Kevin Newman Player Props: Reds vs. Cardinals

-After hitting .250 with four doubles, four walks and two RBI in his past 10 games, Kevin Newman and the Cincinnati Reds take on the St. Louis Cardinals (who will start Jordan Montgomery) at 8:15 PM ET on Friday.
+On Saturday, Kevin Newman (on the back of going 1-for-4 with a double and an RBI) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 2:15 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Dodgers.
+He had a one-hit performance in his most recent game (1-for-4) against the Cardinals.

 Kevin Newman Game Info & Props vs. the Cardinals